phoebejiang/pmoa/README.md

 Run `main.R` and pass the argument `models` with the following values such as `elastic_net, lasso, ridge, krr, list.5, list5+rf, list5+en, list5+sl, rf, rlt, bart, rwl-poly2, rwl-poly3, rwl-radial`.
 The number of node in list-based models, 5, could be replaced by any reasonable integer (usually between 2 and 10).

-High-performance computing is strongly recommended if candidate models include Bayesian additive regression trees (BART), reinforcement learning tree (RLT), or super learning (SL).
+High-performance computing and parallel programming is strongly recommended if candidate models include Bayesian additive regression trees (BART), reinforcement learning tree (RLT), or super learning (SL).

 ## Related Publications